 Xylitol is approved for use as a food ingredient in many countries including the US, UK, EU, Japan and Singapore.

 I am currently using Stevia which is also a natural sweetener extracted from plants.
 Why should I switch to Xylitol?

-We do find however, that Stevia is an acquired taste.
-To certain individuals, the aftertaste in Stevia leaves a lot to be desired as it appears similar to saccharin, the most popular artificial sweeteners back in the 1970s and 80s.
+However, we do find Stevia to be an acquired taste.
+The bitter aftertaste in Stevia can taste like saccharin, the popular artificial sweetener back in the 1970s and 80s.

 Are there any side effects to using Xylitol?

 As a low calorie sweetener, Xylitol is absorbed more slowly than normal sugar.
 This slow absorption may in rare cases cause mild gastrointestinal side-effect such as bloating and diarrhea.